Nowruz Beg

 Nowruz Beg (died 1640), was a Safavid official from the Georgian Tulashvili clan, who served during the reigns of Abbas I (1588-1629) and Safi (1629-1642).
-He sometime married a daughter of the prominent Safavid-Georgian military and political leader Imam-Quli Khan.
+He married a daughter of the prominent Safavid-Georgian military and political leader Imam-Quli Khan.
 In 1626-1627, Abbas I made Nowruz Beg steward of the Javanshir clan in Karabakh, while his brother-in-law Daud Khan Undiladze became governor of Karabakh itself.